 ("There are no rails on the High Heel Express")

-Ishioka designed costumes for opera and Broadway productions as well as Cirque du Soleil's Varekai.
+Ishioka designed costumes for opera and Broadway productions as well as Cirque du Soleil's Varekai, in 2002:

-Something else you've probably seen and been blown away by is the opening ceremony for the 2008 Beijing Summer Olympics.
+Something else you possibly have seen and been blown away by is the opening ceremony for the 2008 Beijing Summer Olympics.
 I remember being so eager to watch it and made a serious point of doing so, rapt, motionless, and almost without blinking.
 It was completely befitting to her epic repertoire.

-She totally ripped off Yayoi Kusama with these ones and I don't even care.
+She lowkey ripped off Yayoi Kusama with these ones and I don't even care.

 They were probably friends.

-Had I been aware that Immortals was a Singh/Ishioka flick I definitely would have seen it on the big screen; I didn't see the trailer full of telling costumes and cinematography and was also able to contain my joy about Stephen Dorff getting his hair back so that alone wasn't adequate motivation.
+Had I been aware that Immortals was a Singh/Ishioka flick I definitely would have seen it on the big screen; I didn't see the trailer full of telling costumes and cinematography and was also able to contain my joy about Stephen Dorff getting his hair back, so that alone wasn't adequate motivation.
 Trying to make a mainstream, action-packed blockbuster with a safe formula and a weak plot was a mistake, I think.
 Everyone involved deserves Hollywood money, that's for sure, but it's just one of those things.
 It wasn't very good and it didn't work.

-While I did finally see Immortals and was really not impressed by anything other than the visuals, I'm glad it wasn't the last Singh/Ishioka collaboration.
+So I did finally see Immortals and was accordingly unimpressed by everything but the visuals.
+At the time I was relieved it wasn't to be the last Singh/Ishioka collaboration.

 These later two certainly do not detract from the greatness of the former two, especially The Fall," I decided.
 I still agree with my recent-past self.

 Eiko Ishioka created a dimension of reality all her own that can evoke any and all emotions with its mesmerising beauty and grandiose scale, the likes of which most wouldn't dare to imagine.
 The world is a less profound place without her.